Continuing Education Activity

-Penile pain (greater than 10%), hypertension, dizziness, headache, penile disease, penile rash or swelling, Peyronie disease (1 to 10%), erection lasting more than four hours (4%), localized injection site bruising or hematoma (less than 1%), balanitis, hemorrhage at the site of injection, priapism (0.4%).
+Penile pain (greater than 10%), hypertension, dizziness, headache, penile disease, penile rash or swelling, Peyronie disease (1 to 10%), an erection lasting more than four hours (4%), localized injection site bruising, or hematoma (less than 1%), balanitis, hemorrhage at the site of injection, priapism (0.4%).

 Penile pain, urethral burning (greater than 10%), dizziness, headache, central nervous system-related pain, testicular pain, minor urethral bleeding, vulvovaginal pruritus in female partners (2 to 10%), leg pain, perineal pain, tachycardia (less than 2%).

-With the use of pediatric IV formulation, infants born with congenital heart defects and weighing less than two kilograms at birth may experience apnea.
+When using the pediatric IV formulation, infants born with congenital heart defects and weighing less than two kilograms at birth may experience apnea.
 Symptoms are most likely to be seen within an hour of the initial infusion.
 The recommendation is that infants who meet these criteria receive careful monitoring and treatment where emergency respiratory assistance can are readily available for rapid deployment.

 Documented hypersensitivity to the drug or any of its ingredients, predisposing conditions related to priapism or penile deformities, and penile implants.